mogill/ClusterSync-Vs-Async-Benchmark/README.md

 standard asynchronous only approach.
 A client program generates key-value pairs that are first `PUT` on the server and then a `GET` is performed to read the results back.
+The time of each operation is measured and the minimum, maximum, total execution time, and number of operations are logged.

 The `PUT` command writes a new file using the key as a filename at path defined by `config.dataPath`.